-5. Listen to podcasts
+5. Wellness Goals: Listen to Podcasts

 Your social life plays a very significant role in your wellness.
-You cannot exclude it from your list of good personal wellness goals.
-As a volunteer, you not positively affect other people’s lives but also improve your health.
+You cannot exclude it from your list of personal wellness goals.
+As a volunteer, you not only positively affect other people’s lives but also improve your health.
 Volunteering reduces stress because it promotes feeling relaxed by releasing dopamine.
 Being of unconditional service to others develops a sense of meaning and appreciation which improves your overall mental wellbeing.

-7. Track your sleep
+7. Wellness Goals: Track your sleep

 Sleeping regenerates the body and boosts your memory.
 It strengthens your immune system to protect you against illnesses.
 Thus, you must go to bed on time.
 If you’re struggling with a disruptive sleep schedule, limit your screen time and read a book before bed.
 You can also practice deep breathing.
 Also, prepare a dark room for your sleeping time.
 Darkness releases the sleep hormone melatonin, making it easier for you to fall asleep.

-8. Practice journaling or scripting
+8. Wellness Goals: Practice Journaling or Scripting

 Eating healthy and nutritious food doesn’t mean you have to stuff your plate with things you don’t like.
 The key is to eat in moderation and move towards better changes by making small improvements every day.
 Eating right is more important than eating anything to make yourself feel full.
-Also, practice mindful eating, i.e. makes sure you aren’t distracted during your meals.
+Also, practice mindful eating, i.e. make sure you aren’t distracted during your meals.
 Lastly, as they say, eat the rainbow; include different fruits and veggies in your meals.

 Eating on the go might seem like an easy and fast option to have your meals.
 But along with digging a hole in your pocket, this also impacts your health.
 Junk food is filled with sodium, fat, and excessive calories.
 It might soothe your taste buds for a while but it impacts your health drastically.
 Home-cooked food is more healthy in all senses as compared to eating from restaurants or food outlets.

-11. Spend time in nature
+11. Wellness Goals: Spend Time in Nature

 You have a stable job, which is great.
 But, don’t let your creativity die beneath the burden of responsibilities.
 If you are someone who loves different forms of art, spend some time doing it once in a while.
 Just like journaling, art therapy is a form of expression too.
 It reduces stress and anxiety.
 It is even used as a coping mechanism for people suffering from chronic illnesses.
 However, you can enjoy its therapeutic benefits without any health concerns.

-14. Live the moment
+14. Wellness Goals: Live the Moment

 What seems like an escape is a road to depths of loneliness and darkness.
 Life gets tough for everyone at some or the other point.
 But, turning to alcohol, smoking or other substance abuse is the easiest way to take yourself down the road of destruction.
 Along with you, the consequences are severe for your loved ones too.
 Instead of choosing them, you should choose yourself and seek professional help, as and when needed.

-The running livelihood and hunger to achieve more will barely leave you with any time for self-care.
+The running lifestyle and hunger to achieve more will barely leave you with any time for self-care.
 But, you cannot leave yourself behind while you work so religiously to make things perfect for the people you love.
 Thus, practice self-care.
-It will help you to unwind, take some time away from stress and become more resilient when life throws challenges.
+It will help you to unwind, take some time away from stress, and become more resilient when life throws challenges.
 Along with everything else, you should set boundaries with yourself too.

 As you set your personal wellness goals, you need to be intentional about them.
 In his book, Atomic Habits, James Clear mentions that when you are trying to build a habit, you must not miss it twice in a row because that breaks the momentum of the habit-building pace.
 Yes, life may interfere and things might not go according to you all the time.
 But sometimes you have to choose your wellness goals over other things.

-18. Maintain an income report
+18. Wellness Goals: Maintain an Income Report

-Whether you are a self-employed person like me or you have a job, it is significant that you maintain a person’s income report.
+Whether you are a self-employed person like me or you have a job, it is significant that you maintain your income report.
 This will help you understand the flow of your money.
 When you track your income, it makes it easy to analyze your earnings, spending, savings, investments, and profits.
 Financial wellness is an important aspect of your wellness goals and you cannot afford to ignore it.

-22. Practice skincare
+22. Wellness Goals: Practicing skincare

 You can include skincare in your self-care day.
-Practicing skincare is not limited to following a skincare regimen solely.
+Practicing skincare is not limited to following a skincare routine solely.
 There are other things that you can do occasionally to take care of your skin.
 For example, steaming your face, face massages, face spa, etc. It is your choice if you’d like to DIY these skincare options or if you’d want to go for high-end, luxurious treatments.
 What’s more important is to give your skin the love it deserves.

-Developing morning and night routines make you more self-disciplined.
+Developing morning and night routines makes you more self-disciplined.
 It is completely your choice on how you want your mornings to start and nights to end.
 Some of the things that you can add as per convenience are exercising, journaling, reading, listening to podcasts while you get ready, a nighttime skincare routine, spending some time with your partner or children before bed, etc. It’s all about what suits and works best for you.

-25. Dress up more often
+25. Wellness Goals: Dress up More Often

 I kept this for the last because it may seem like a silly goal but it is very realistic.
 If you are a remote worker like me, chances are you are just in your loungewear most of the time.
 Dressing up more often, say twice a week, instills a sense of self-confidence.
 They call it “enclothed cognition” in psychology.
 This explains how your clothes influence your psychological process.
 According to experts, wearing what you love improves your focus and energy.

 I hope this list will give you an idea about what you can include in your personal wellness goals.
-No matter what goals makes it to your final list, you must understand that all of them are interconnected.
+No matter what goals make it to your final list, you must understand that all of them are interconnected.
 Making improvements in one segment of life will have a positive impact on the other areas too.